Madagascar Airlines: Fleet development

 During the mid-2000s, Air Madagascar was looking to renew their fleet.
 The two ageing Boeing 737-200 (delivered new to the airline in 1970), which had an average age of 36.7 years, were scrapped in 2006 and replaced by more modern Boeing 737-300.
-The airline then replaced its four Boeing 767-300ER and one Boeing 767-200ER with a Boeing 777-200ER.
+In 2011, the airline inducted a Boeing 777-200ER that was wet-leased from EuroAtlantic Airways in order to continue operations into Europe due to a ban imposed on the airline's aircraft.
 The middle-age 777, though, was replaced with two Airbus A340-300 wet-leased from Air France from March 2012 till 2018 when a replacement aircraft is required (the wet leases have since been converted to one damp lease and one sublease of an operating lease).

 Historical fleet

 Madagascar Airlines has previously operated the following aircraft: